aprsworld/mqttLocalLogger/mqttLocalLoggerCSV.README.md

 will point to `-65.859031000000002`.
 Since this a numeric item you can use all csvOuput including `value`, `count`, `sum`, `mean`, and `standard-deviation`.

+## csvTitleY, csvTitleX, csvAgerY, csvAgerX, csvOutputY, csvOutputX

+### csvTitleY

+Is the Y coordinate on the screen.
+When --display-hertz is used then this determines the row for the csvTitle.

+### csvTitleX

+Is the X coordinate on the screen.
+When --display-hertz is used then this determines the column for the csvTitle.

+### csvAgerY

+Is the Y coordinate on the screen.
+When --display-hertz is used then this determines the the row to post the data-age in seconds.

+### csvAgerX

+Is the X coordinate on the screen.
+When --display-hertz is used then this determines the the cloumn to post the data-age in seconds.

+### csvOutputY

+Is the Y coordinate on the screen.
+When --display-hertz is used then this determines the the row to post the csvOutput.

+### csvOutputX

+Is the X coordinate on the screen.
+When --display-hertz is used then this determines the the column to post the csvOutput.